 Did you provide the proper insulation for your space?
 The appropriate flooring for a basement level of a home?
 And most importantly did you put in an EERO opening?
 To allow occupants to escape in the case of fire?
 It is essential in an emergency and is required by code.
 It could be as simple as providing a window with a certain clear opening, a door with certain requirements or as complicated as digging out a 3’x3’ area outside the window for a window well.

 You do these things to keep people safe and maybe one day rent out your space.

-One consultation can answer most of these preliminary questions for you.
+One consultation can answer these preliminary questions for you.
 We can take stock of items that are existing and can remain (turns out you did pick the right flooring for the basement!) and then we’ll take stock of what needs to change, be upgraded or added to make your basement apartment a safe, permitted, rentable dwelling unit!

 After your consultation, if you decide to legalize your dwelling, call me!
 We’ll set up a time to meet and start the process by taking measurements for As-Built drawings and end the process with a full set of plans with all the existing and proposed elements to submit for permitting!

 No penalties from the City.
 No, really.
 They need lots more housing and ADU’s are one of the best ways to add to our housing stock.
 If you need additional income you now have a fully permitted, safe, and livable space to rent out!